 Cookie settings

-Note on the processing of your data collected on this website by Google in the USA:
+Notice regarding the transfer of your data collected on this website to third countries:

-By clicking on "Select all" and "Confirm selection" or "Statistics" and "Confirm selection", you consent to your data being processed in the USA in accordance with Art.
-49 para.
-1 p.
-1 lit. a) GDPR.
-The USA is rated by the European Court of Justice as a country with an insufficient level of data protection according to EU standards.
-In particular, there is a risk that your data may be processed by US authorities for control and monitoring purposes, possibly without the possibility of legal remedies.
-If you do not select "Statistics" and click "Confirm selection", the transmission described above will not take place.
+By clicking on "Confirm All" or "Statistics" and "Confirm Selection" you consent that your data collected on this website will also be processed in the USA in accordance with Article 49 (1) (a) of the General Data Protection Regulation (GDPR).
+In the USA GDPR does not apply and currently neither an adequate decision pursuant to Article 45 (3) GDPR nor appropriate safeguards according to Article 46 GDPR, including binding corporate rules exist.
+For example, Google processes this data in the USA.
+The European Court of Justice assesses the USA as a country with an insufficient level of data protection according to EU standards.
+In particular, there is a risk that U.S. authorities will process your data for control and monitoring purposes, possibly without any legal remedy.
+Nevertheless, if you do not select "Statistics" and click "Confirm selection", the transfer described above will not take place.

 Technically necessary